Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Back-End: Graph-based Optimization for State Estimation

-To limited the computation resource utilized by the back-end, we keep the numbers of swarm keyframes in $\mathcal{G}$ within a preset maximum number $m_{max}$.
-In contrast to the sliding window of the swarm keyframes employed in our previous work, in this work, we use a random deletion mechanism to achieve better global consistency: Once the graph's swarm keyframe in the graph grows more than $m_{max}$, we randomly delete one swarm keyframe.
-This method is verified to have better global consistency than directly deleting the first keyframe.
+Similar to our previous work \cite{xu2020decentralized}, a swarm frame $\mathcal{SF}^t$ is judged to be a swarm keyframe is by the motion of the drones in this frame relative to the last swarm keyframe, or a new drone is discovered in $\mathcal{SF}^t$.
+To limit the computational resources utilized by the back-end, we keep the numbers of swarm keyframes in $\mathcal{G}$ within a preset maximum number $m_{max}$.
+In contrast to the sliding window of the swarm keyframes employed in our previous work \cite{xu2020decentralized}, here we use a random deletion mechanism to achieve better global consistency; once the graph's swarm keyframe in the graph grows to more than $m_{max}$, we randomly delete one swarm keyframe.
+The intuition of this approach is that the earlier swarm keyframes in $\mathcal{G}$ have less impact on the relative estimation.
+With this approach, the earlier swarm keyframes in $\mathcal{G}$ are not immediately discarded but become more sparse, which allows us to use early swarm keyframes for optimization without affecting the computational speed due to too many keyframes.
+This leads to less drifting and better global consistency.
+In practice, $m_{max}$ is set to 100 as a tradeoff between the performance and accuracy.
+Taken together, compared to the previous sliding window method, this method does not affect the accuracy of relative estimation, but obtains better global consistency, which is verified in Sect. \ref{sect:randdel}.

-In addition, outlier rejection mechanisms are designed to reduce the impact of outliers from various measurements, which will be discussed in Sect. \ref{sect:outlier}.